Estimation statistics: History

 Starting in 1929, physicist Raymond Thayer Birge published review papers in which he used weighted-averages methods to calculate estimates of physical constants, a procedure that can be seen as the precursor to modern meta-analysis.

+In the 1930s Jerzy Neyman published a series of papers on statistical estimation where he defined the mathematics and terminology of confidence intervals.

 In the 1960s, estimation statistics was adopted by the non-physical sciences with the development of the standardized effect size by Jacob Cohen.

 In the 1970s, modern research synthesis was pioneered by Gene V. Glass with the first systematic review and meta-analysis for psychotherapy.
 This pioneering work subsequently influenced the adoption of meta-analyses for medical treatments more generally.

-In the 1980s and 1990s, estimation methods were extended and refined by biostatisticians including Larry Hedges, Michael Borenstein, Doug Altman, Martin Gardner, and many others, with the development of the modern (medical) meta-analysis.
+In the 1980s and 1990s, estimation methods were extended and refined for practical application by biostatisticians including Larry Hedges, Michael Borenstein, Doug Altman, Martin Gardner, and many others, with the development of the modern (medical) meta-analysis.

 Starting in the 1980s, the systematic review, used in conjunction with meta-analysis, became a technique widely used in medical research.
 There are over 200,000 citations to "meta-analysis" in PubMed.

 In the 1990s, editor Kenneth Rothman banned the use of p-values from the journal Epidemiology; compliance was high among authors but this did not substantially change their analytical thinking.

 In the 2010s, Geoff Cumming published a textbook dedicated to estimation statistics, along with software in Excel designed to teach effect-size thinking, primarily to psychologists.
 Also in the 2010s, estimation methods were increasingly adopted in neuroscience.

 In 2013, the Publication Manual of the American Psychological Association recommended to use estimation in addition to hypothesis testing.
 Also in 2013, the Uniform Requirements for Manuscripts Submitted to Biomedical Journals document made a similar recommendation: "Avoid relying solely on statistical hypothesis testing, such as P values, which fail to convey important information about effect size."

 In 2019, over 800 scientists signed an open comment calling for the entire concept of statistical significance to be abandoned.

 In 2019, the Society for Neuroscience journal eNeuro instituted a policy recommending the use of estimation graphics as the preferred method for data presentation.
 And in 2022, the International Society of Physiotherapy Journal Editors recommended the use of estimation methods instead of null hypothesis statistical tests.

 Despite the widespread adoption of meta-analysis for clinical research, and recommendations by several major publishing institutions, the estimation framework is not routinely used in primary biomedical research.